Using feedback to boost customer service leadership

 Empower your customer service agents

 Happy employees make for happy customers.
-Recent research shows that on average, in customer care organizations, agent turnover is between 30% – 45% and agent turnover cost can reach up to 20.000$ per agent, not accounting for costs involved with training new agents and the blow on team morale.
-Feedback management insights can be used to steer higher level leadership decisions to the right direction to avoid turnover and increase employee satisfaction.
-This can be accomplished by identifying coaching needs at an individual level and automating positive feedback to right people.
+Recent research shows that, on average, in customer care organisations, agent turnover is between 30% – 45%, and agent turnover cost can reach up to 20.000$ per agent, not accounting for costs involved with training new agents and the blow on team morale.
+Use feedback management insights to steer higher-level leadership decisions in the right direction to avoid turnover and increase employee satisfaction.
+To do this, identifying coaching needs at an individual level and automate positive feedback to the right people.

 Identify individual coaching needs

-By tracking customer feedback you can find out when new employees become profitable but, also, how newly acquired skills are making their way into customer interactions.
-Furthermore, with using feedback you can ensure that your training programs are informed by agent behavior and address real needs at an agent and not just team level.
+By tracking feedback, you can find out when new employees become profitable and how newly acquired skills are making their way into customer interactions.
+Furthermore, feedback can show you whether your training programs are informed by agent behaviour and address real needs at an agent and not just team level.

 According to Harvard Business Review, customer service agent personality types can differ.
-Feedback can help you better understand these personality types and tailor your coaching at an individual level.
-As a result, your agents will be more successful with performing their tasks and more satisfied with their role in your organization.
+Feedback can help you better understand these personality types and tailor coaching at an individual level.
+As a result, your agents will be more successful in performing their tasks and more satisfied with their role in your organisation.

-Positive feedback on agent performance gives customer service managers a great opportunity to motivate employees or reinforce wanted behavior.
-Recognizing and celebrating good feedback aimed for the agent helps create a positive, empowering environment which is known to facilitate learning and boost performance.
+Positive feedback on agent performance gives customer service managers an excellent opportunity to motivate employees or reinforce wanted behaviour.
+Acknowledging and celebrating positive feedback aimed at the agent helps create a positive, empowering environment that facilitates learning and boosts performance.

 Positive feedback can also foster a culture of shared leadership.
-When that is the case, employees take more responsibility both in internal process development and pro-customer decisions.
-This empowerment leads your team to increase productivity, deliver a better customer experience, and experience higher rates of employee satisfaction.
+When that is the case, employees take more responsibility for internal process development and pro-customer decisions.
+As a result, your support team will increase productivity, deliver a better customer experience, and report higher employee satisfaction rates.

 Improve the customer service process